Five habits every writer of fiction needs to break.Read Article

 How to Write a Prologue

-Helpful advice to determine if writing a prologue is right for your book
+Is a prologue right for your book?

 So, you've finished writing your book and can't figure out where to put that extra bit of necessary information.
 Or maybe you've got everything mapped out, but seem to be struggling with writer’s block.
 A prologue can be a useful tool in building your novel; however, it can also be harmful to the story if used inappropriately.
 This article will explain the prologue and help you determine whether you should use one.